The 21st Century School Buildings Program will create inspiring educational environments for Baltimore City and its public school students.

 - New or renovated school buildings across the city

 - School environments that support teaching and learning to prepare students for college and career success

 - Schools that become hubs of resources supporting entire communities

 - Modern, efficient and inspiring educational facilities that also provide recreation and community use

 - Partnerships that encourage businesses and neighborhood residents to connect with their local schools.

-Below are the planned Year 1 and Year 2 schools:
+Below are the Plan Year 1 and Plan Year 2 schools: